telerik/teststudio-docs/docs/knowledge-base/scheduling-kb/gmail-results.md

 description: Use Gmail SMTP Server to Send Result Email for Scheduled Test List Execution
 position: 9
 ---
-#Use Gmail SMTP Server to Send Result Email for Scheduled Test List Execution#
+# Use Gmail SMTP Server to Send Result Email for Scheduled Test List Execution

-Test Studio's Scheduling feature allows you to send an email containing results from your test lists.
-However, in order to do so you'll need access to an SMTP server as well as the necessary rights to use it.
-You can view additional information on how to configure the SMTP settings <a href="/features/scheduling-test-runs/create-scheduling-server" target="_blank">here</a>.
+Test Studio's Scheduling service allows sending an email with the results from scheduled test list runs.
+To enable the feature you need an available SMTP server and the necessary settings to access it from within Test Studio.

-There's an alternative to using your company's SMTP server, however.
-You can use Gmail as the SMTP server for free.
-This is a great alternative to using a dedicated SMTP server. <a href="https://support.google.com/mail/troubleshooter/1668960?rd=1" target="_blank">This article</a> describes how to set this up.
-All you need is an active Gmail account.
+This article describes the settings needed if you decide to use the Google SMTP server instead of a company mail server in the Test Studio Scheduling setup.

+> __Important__
+> <br>
-Note: Ensure your company's security settings allow for communication with an SMTP server outside of the company's domain.
-This may not be allowed by default.
-Discuss this with your System Administrators.
+> Ensure your company's security settings allow for communication with an SMTP server outside of the company's domain.
+As this may not be allowed by default you may need to discuss the matter with your System Administrators.

-In the context of Test Studio, here's how to make this work:
+## Prerequisites

+You need to have few things in place before you continue:

+* Active gmail account;
+* Two-factor authentication activated for the gmail account;
+* An application password created for the gmail account - see <a href="https://support.google.com/accounts/answer/185833/" target="_blank">here for further details and recommendations on using an application password</a>.

+## Configure Google SMTP in Test Studio Scheduling Service

+Follow the steps below to apply the settings for using the Google mail server.

-1. Start the **Configure as Scheduling Server** application.
+1. <a href="/automated-tests/scheduling/multiple-machines-scheduling-setup/create-scheduling-server#start-the-test-studio-scheduling-config-wizard" target="_blank">Start the Test Studio Scheduling Config Wizard application</a>.

-2. Fill the Host **Name/IP** and **Port** fields and click the **Connect** button.

-3. After you get the notification Connection Successful, click OK
+2. Switch to the <a href="/automated-tests/scheduling/multiple-machines-scheduling-setup/create-scheduling-server#scheduling-tab" target="_blank">Scheduling tab</a> in the wizard.

-4. Expand the **Configure Email (SMTP) Server** section.
+3. Expand the <a href="/automated-tests/scheduling/multiple-machines-scheduling-setup/create-scheduling-server#automatic-email-notification-for-scheduled-executions" target="_blank">Configure Email (SMTP) Server section</a>.

-5. Use the following settings and click **Done**:
+4. Use the following settings for the gmail SMTP:

     **Address**: smtp.gmail.com

     **Port**: 587

-**User Email**: your gmail e-mail account
+    **User Email**: your gmail email account

-**Password**: the password for your gmail account
+    **Password**: the application password created for your gmail account

+    **Ssl**: enable the checkbox

+5. Use the **Apply** button to restart the Scheduling service and let it use the SMTP settings.

     ![SMTP configuration][1]

-[1]: /img/knowledge-base/scheduling-kb/gmail-results/fig1.jpg
+[1]: /img/knowledge-base/scheduling-kb/gmail-results/fig1.png